JackieDo/Laravel-Cart/README.md

 [![Latest Unstable Version](https://poser.pugx.org/jackiedo/cart/v/unstable)](https://packagist.org/packages/jackiedo/cart)
 [![License](https://poser.pugx.org/jackiedo/cart/license)](https://packagist.org/packages/jackiedo/cart)

-A small package use to create cart (such as shopping, wishlist, recent views...) in Laravel application.
+A small package use to create and manage carts (such as shopping, recently viewed, compared items...) in Laravel application.

 # Overview
 Look at one of the following topics to learn more about Laravel Cart